-CPTC offers over 140 programs of study through the traditional classroom setting, online, and even on weekends.
-Providing multiple methods of offering classes and flexible class scheduling helps students GO COASTAL and reduces the barriers students face while leading a busy lifestyle.
-Additionally, job placement and financial aid assistance are available - including the HOPE Grant, HOPE Scholarship, and the Hope Career Grant.
+Students have access to over 140 programs of study through the traditional classroom setting, online, and even on weekends.
+Having multiple methods of offering classes and flexible class scheduling helps students GO COASTAL and reduces the barriers our students face while leading a busy lifestyle.
+Additionally, job placement and financial aid assistance is available - including the HOPE Grant, HOPE Scholarship, HOPE Career Grant, federal Pell grants, and other financial aid opportunities.